Learn about your obligations and requirements as a sponsor

 Aim: Resettled family are empowered to make a life for themselves and integrate in the UK, through accessing community activities, medical care, language skills, education and employment.

-- provide assistance with registering children with local schools as soon as possible – commencing prior to arrival and concluding registration no later than 2 weeks after arrival;
+- provide assistance with registering children with local schools as soon as possible – commencing prior to arrival and concluding registration ideally within 2 weeks after arrival;

 - provide interpreting services, as required, for 12 months from arrival;